ADVERTISEMENT

 Customer rating:

-You can find a slot for six AA batteries under a cover on the keyboard’s base.
-Casio recommends Panasonic Eneloop batteries for this.
-Further are there also pins for attaching a guitar strap.
-The CT-S1’s scope of delivery includes two strap blocks as well as a music stand, which would also hold a tablet, and an external power supply.
+The keyboard features a compartment for six AA batteries located beneath a cover on the bottom.
+Casio recommends using Panasonic Eneloop batteries for optimal performance.
+There are also pins for attaching a guitar strap.
+The CT-S1 package includes two strap blocks, a music stand that can also accommodate a tablet, and an external power supply.

-The display-less control panel also has an alternative: It offers quick access to the 35 most important sounds via its buttons.
-Seven of them can even be assigned at will, the rest are presets.
+The display-less control panel also provides an alternative for quick access, allowing you to access the 35 most important sounds through dedicated buttons.
+Seven of these are freely assignable, while the rest are preset options.

-Of course, you can use the CT-S1 as a MIDI keyboard on the computer.
-This also allows you to transmit and receive on 16 MIDI channels.
-However, it does not offer a song set for playing back general MIDI songs, and it does not provide drum and bass sounds for full-fledged MIDI recording.
-It is also not useful as a controller keyboard for a DAW – which is not the concept of the CT-S1 at all.
+You can also use the CT-S1 as a MIDI keyboard with your computer, as it supports both sending and receiving on 16 MIDI channels.
+However, it lacks a dedicated song set for general MIDI playback and does not offer drum and bass sounds for comprehensive MIDI recording.
+Consequently, it doesn’t really work as a controller keyboard for a DAW—however, this is not the primary purpose of the CT-S1 anyway.

 Thanks to Bluetooth MIDI, the Casio CT-S1 can communicate with applications such as Casio Chordana Play and DAWs such as GarageBand.
 (Image Source: Casio)